 Ketosis vs. Ketoacidosis

 A LOT of people (including doctors) confuse ketosis with ketoacidosis.
 Ketoacidosis IS dangerous.
 However, it would be darn near impossible to get from ketosis to ketoacidosis if your pancreas is still producing insulin.
+Any insulin at all!

 Here’s an article from one of my favorite keto bloggers, Dr. Peter Attia, on the topic of keto vs ketoacidosis.